What is the General Rule Regarding Risk and Reward in Investing?

 The dot-com bubble of the late 1990s provides a classic example of mass psychology, lemming behaviour, and the importance of technical analysis.
 During this period, investors flocked to internet-related stocks, driving prices unsustainable.
 The bubble was fueled by irrational exuberance and the fear of missing out, leading to a massive market correction when the bubble burst in 2000.

 Investors who relied on fundamental analysis and technical indicators could have identified warning signs and avoided significant losses.
-For example, the divergence between stock prices and company earnings, coupled with overbought technical indicators, signalled an impending correction.
-Savvy investors could have protected their portfolios and preserve capital by staying disciplined and avoiding the herd mentality.
+For example, the divergence between stock prices and company earnings and overbought technical indicators signalled an impending correction.
+Savvy investors could have protected their portfolios and preserved capital by staying disciplined and avoiding the herd mentality.

 Case Study: Renaissance Technologies